line/armeria/site/src/sphinx/advanced-zookeeper.rst

 Automatic service registration
 ------------------------------

-Use `ZookeeperRegisterBuilder`_ to register your server to a ZooKeeper cluster:
+Use `ZooKeeperUpdatingListenerBuilder`_ to register your server to a ZooKeeper cluster:

 .. code-block:: java

     import com.linecorp.armeria.server.ServerListener;
-    import com.linecorp.armeria.server.zookeeper.ZookeeperRegisterBuilder;
+    import com.linecorp.armeria.server.zookeeper.ZooKeeperUpdatingListenerBuilder;

     // This constructor will use server's default host name, port and weight.
     // Use the other constructors to override the defaults.
-    ServerListener listener = new ZookeeperRegisterBuilder()
+    ServerListener listener = new ZooKeeperUpdatingListenerBuilder()
             // Zookeeper Connection String
             .connect("myZooKeeperHost:2181")
             // Zookeeper Node to use